fygar256/general-assembler-axx/README.md

 0000000000000016: add r1, r2, r3 lsl #20 0x88 0x14
 ```

-## Comment.
+## Comments

-Sorry for original notation.
+・Sorry for original notation.

+・Error checking is poor.

-I was told absurdly, but it does not support quantum computers and LISP machines.
+・I know it's a ridiculous request, but quantum computers and LISP machines are not supported.
-　The assembly language of the quantum computer is called quantum assembly, not assembly language.
+Quantum computer assembly language is called quantum assembly, and is not assembly language.
 LISP machine programs are not assembly language.

-Please try from homemade processors to supercomputers.
-Nyaha.
+・From homemade processors to supercomputers, please feel free to use it.
+Meow.

-The LISP machine does not support variable length byte instructions at runtime because it must be equipped with an emulator.
+・Since an emulator must be installed, run-time variable-length byte instructions are not supported.

-Please evaluate and extend and fix this.
+・Please evaluate and extend and fix this.

-It does not depend on the order of evaluation.
-Easier to write control syntax.
-Easier to debug processor definition files.
-Meta language is still better.
+・If you make the pattern file a meta-language, it is easier to check for errors.
+It is highly readable.
+It is not dependent on the order of evaluation.
+It is easy to write control syntax.
+It is easier to debug processor definition files.
+After all, a meta-language is better.

-For linux, use gpp for macro functions.
+・Use a preprocessor for the macro function.

+・If you specify the linker/loader option `-i`, labels will be imported from the TSV file, and if you specify the option `-e`, global labels will be output to the file in TSV, so use that.

-It is possible to assemble processors with less than 8 bits, e.g. bit-sliced processors, or processors whose machine word is not in bytes, but since the output of axx is in bytes, processing is required.
-Whether processing is necessary or not also depends on the specification of the object file format that may be implemented in the future.
+- It is possible to assemble processors with less than 8 bits, such as bit slice processors, or processors where the machine language words are not in bytes, but since the axx output is in bytes, processing is required.

-In the case of Linux
-In linux, ELF is the de facto standard for object files, so if ELF is supported, the linker and object file problems will be solved at once, and it will be closer to practical use (though special).
-However, the problem is that ELF is in 8-bit units, so if ELF is used, it cannot support processors whose words are not in bytes.
-So, use option --elf to output ELF.
-I want a standard (general) object file format.
-I want it to be compatible with a bare binary file.
-This must be determined heuristically.
-According to the file format, there is a concern that for small systems, etc., headers, section table information, symbol information, etc., will get in the way. objcopy should be used for ELF file creation, label (symbol) get,set, and other operations.
-It's slow, but I can't help with the prototype version. there seems to be no library to create ELF files in python, so I wonder if someone can make one. in ELF, symbols may be all relative values, since there is no case where symbols are defined by symbols.
-There are only three strong symbols: global, local and shared.
-The resulting ELF object file will be in executable format if we run it through ld later.

-Future issues
+## Future issues

+- Make it compatible with the linker.

-The order of evaluation of pattern files is difficult to work out.
+- The order of evaluation of the pattern file is difficult, so we will do something about it.

-Make it linker-compatible.
-Support object file output.

-More error checking.
+- Do more error checking.

-Escape characters in expressions do not work.
+- Escape characters in expressions do not work, so we would like to solve this.

 ### Thanks